aranja/git-hydra/README.md

 ## Manual install

-Just move the [post-commit.sh](https://github.com/aranja/git-hydra/master/post-commit.sh) into the `.git/hooks` folder of a repository.
+Just move the [post-commit.sh](https://github.com/aranja/git-hydra/master/post-commit.sh) into the `.git/hooks` folder of a repository and rename it to `post-commit`.

 # Usage

-While committing as usual, append your commit message with a line containing only "Branch: <name>".
+While committing as usual, append your commit message with a line containing only "Branch: \<name>".

-If all works like it should, you won't notice a difference in your working tree, but the new commit has been committed to the specified branch as well.
-If it didn't exist already, it does now, created from master.
+If all works like it should, you won't notice a difference in your working tree, but the new commit has been cherrypicked to the specified branch as well.
+The branch will be created of master if it doesn't exist already.

-If you end the message with "Push: <name>" instead, the target branch will additionally be pushed to the remote and if you do "PR: <name>", a pull-request will be created on github.
+If you end the message with "Push: \<name>" instead, the target branch will additionally be pushed to the remote and if you do "PR: \<name>", a pull-request will be created on github.

 # Tips